 General Education Category II: Exposure to the Disciplines

 Our General Education curriculum includes classes in four academic disciplines.
 These reflect very different ways of knowing.
-Each discipline has rigorous methods for constructing knowledge that is discoverable, teachable, and will transform your intellect.
+Each discipline has rigorous methods for constructing knowledge that are teachable and can transform your habits of mind.
 By taking classes in these disciplines, you will come to understand how artists, humanists, natural and social scientists answer questions about the world, the universe, and ourselves.

 By studying regions of the world, you will explore questions about identity including who you are and how you may differ from others.
-The study of the United States (USST), Western Civilization (WEST), and World Civilizations and Cultures (WRLD) will help you become an informed, engaged, and critical citizen of the world.
+The study of the United States, Western Civilization, and World Civilizations will help you become an informed, engaged, and thoughtful citizen of the world.